-Everything for the final week is due July 24, 2019
+Everything for the final week is due at midnight January 22, 2021

 The University of Mary Washington’s Digital Knowledge Center provides peer tutoring to all University students on digital projects and assignments.
 Students can schedule 50 minutes, one-on-one tutorials with a trained peer tutor on any DS106 related projects.
 Click Here to set up an appointment.